mikemane/functional-go/README.md

-# functional-go
+# Functional Go
-Higher order functions written in go
+Here are a list of higher order functions written in golang.

+### This includes
+- Map
+- Filter
+- Reduce
+- Compose